SalomePlatform/medcoupling/doc/tutorial/medcoupling_3Dcube.rst

  * its dimension
  * its number of cells

-.. note:: All this initialisation are necessary.
-If one lacks, you will have a segmentation fault!.
+.. note:: All this initialisation is necessary.
+If one is missing, you'll have a segmentation fault!.

 ::